codership/documentation/galeracluster/source/startingcluster.rst

 This starts ``mysqld`` on the node.

-.. warning:: Don't use the ``--wsrep-new-cluster`` option to start a database when you want to connect or reconnect to an existing cluster.
+.. warning:: Only use the ``--wsrep-new-cluster`` argument when initializing the Primary Component.
+Do not use it when you want the node to connect to an existing cluster.

 Once the node starts the database server, check that startup was successful by checking :ref:`wsrep_cluster_size <wsrep_cluster_size>`.
 In the database client, run the following query: